thisiseth/Anycubic-Kobra/README.md

 issues found by me so far:
 * ~~after triggering the filament runout and pressing resume on the screen it.. doesnt resume, most likely i messed something up in dgus_tft.cpp~~
 * after flashing new firmware the printer does not restart properly, needs debugging though this sounds VERY minor
-* multiple gcodes with similar shortnames on SD result in always printing the first one
+* ~~multiple gcodes with similar shortnames on SD result in always printing the first one~~ default internal ordering is strange but looks like it worked properly